What is the Definition of Earnings Per Share?

 The steps to calculate profits/earnings after taxes less after deducting preference share dividend (also known as the profit available for equity shareholders whether distributed as a dividend or not) is as follows:

 Take the net profit/loss for the year from the profit and loss account of the company.
 Audited financials are preferred because they ensure compliance with all accounting standards and generally accepted accounting principles.
 Net profit here means profit arrived after deducting taxes.
 The tax rate would be different for different countries as per respective laws.

 In regard to preference shares, the dividend for cumulative preference shares will be deducted even if it is not provided, but for non-cumulative preference shares, the dividend shall be deducted only when it is provided.

 Number of Equity Shares Outstanding

-The no. of existing equity shareholders is taken.
+The number of existing equity shareholders is taken.
 A weighted average of equity shares is calculated if the number of equity shares changes in the financial period.
 Weights are given according to the no. of days or months outstanding during the year.
 Let us understand this with the help of an example.

 Following are the Particulars of A Ltd to calculate EPS.

 |Conversion of preference shares to equity shares

 The profit before tax of the company is Rs.
 3, 50,000.
 Tax Rate @ 30%, Preference share dividend Rs.10,000.

 With the above facts, let us calculate EPS for the year.

 For the numerator part: